 Tell us about yourself

 I live in the south side of Glasgow, Netherlee, with my two beautiful kids, Grace and Ross, and husband John.
-I had previously been involved in the franchise sector for 7 years and so had a thorough understanding of the industry before starting my research.
+I had previously been involved in the franchise sector for 7 years, I was the Business Development Manager at whichfranchise, and so had a thorough understanding of the industry before starting my research.
 To be honest, I have always kept an eye on new opportunities, including Driving Miss Daisy when it first launched in the UK, but the time was never right for me.
 Having watched the progress of Driving Miss Daisy in England, and with my youngest now at high school, I decided the time was right to go for it and do something for myself.